errael/astrology-castro/README.md

 macro macFunName(...) { ... }
 ```

 A macro function definition is indicated by `()` after the macro name.
-There are zero or more parameters within the '()'.
-Each parameter becomes a named global.
+There are zero or more parameters within the '()'. **Each parameter becomes a named global**.
 Macro function calls may nest only if the macro has one parameter.
 Different macros may nest.
 For example.
 ```
 macro macFun1(macFun1_arg) { ... }
 macro macFun2(macFun2_arg1, macFun2_arg2) { ... }
 macro macFun2B(macFun2B_arg1, macFun2B_arg2) { ... }
 run { ~1 {
-    macFun1(manFun1(x)); // OK - can nest if only one parameter macFun2(manFun2(x, y), x); // ERROR - two parameters can not nest macFun2(manFun2B(x, y), manFun2B(u, v)); // OK - different macros
+    macFun1(manFun1(x)); // OK - can nest if only one parameter macFun2(manFun2(x, y), x); // ERROR - macros with two parameters can not nest macFun2(manFun2B(x, y), manFun2B(u, v)); // OK - different macros
 } }
 ```